anubhav-auth/InvestorIQ/README.md

 -   An environment with the required packages installed.

--   API keys for Google (for Gemini) and a news source (if you modify the ingestion script).
+-   A Google API key for Gemini.

 ### 1\.
 Clone the repository